defenseunicorns/uds-appstore/docs/app-directory.md

 UDS marketplace packages, significantly reduce the time and complexity of identifying and deploying mission-critical software solutions.

 ## Application Catalog

+Secure Mission applications that can be deployed, anywhere with UDS.

 | Package Name                                                                          | UDS Verified                                                                                                                                                                         | Contracting Info                                                                        | Security Report                                                                             |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |